nvieira-mcgill/alala/docs/index.rst

      >>> finalrawdata.make_stacks()

 Will copy all raw data to the stack directory, save lists of the files in each filter in text files, initiate IRAF via the script ``stack.py``, and produce stacks for each filter.
+The final stacks are each the **median** of the input files, with all bad pixels ignored and sigma clipping employed for any data more than 6 sigma away.

 These files will all have the form ``H_stack_20181106.fits``, where the "H" and "20181106" are the filter and date, respectively.
 If we only care about one or more of the filters, e.g. J and H,

 .. code-block:: python